 PAEMST Texas State Finalists for 2021

 The 2021 competition recognizes grades 7 through grade 12 mathematics and science teachers whose innovative methods bring teaching to life in the classroom.
-The Texas state finalists in secondary mathematics are listed below:
+The Texas state secondary finalists were recognized in September 2021 at the Texas State Board of Education meeting and are listed below:

 - Amber Bialorucki teaches Algebra I and II at Tomball Memorial High School in Tomball ISD in Tomball, TX.